pete-mba5/pete-mba5.github.io/_posts/2023-08-05-picture-of-the-day.markdown

 Today is sunny and mild.
 Perfect day for a run in the forest.

-Yesterday evening I investing a couple of hours researching for smartwatches with NFC payment.
+Yesterday evening I invested a couple of hours researching for smartwatches with NFC payment.
 I already have one and never used this feature.
 I am still wondering why.

 Guilleries is being read consistently.
 I really do not know what is going on, but I have the hunch that maybe it will be about witchcraft or similar.